 Simon Hucknall, head of product PR and heritage at Vauxhall, says you’d be "wasting your money" by putting high octane performance fuel into most of its standard range of cars, with just a couple of exceptions on its top-of-the-range models.”

-Should I fill my secondhand motor with premium fuel?
+Should you fill your secondhand car with premium fuel?

-If you buy a secondhand car that’s been run for years on whatever the nearest pump had to offer, regularly flushing it through with a few tankfuls of premium fuel can still improve performance, according to the AA.
+If you buy a secondhand car that’s been run for years on whatever the nearest pump had to offer, regularly flushing it through with a few tanks of premium fuel can still improve performance.

 "However, you’re the only one who can decide if there's a noticeable change in performance or measurable improvement in fuel economy that's worth the premium paid for the fuel," says Minter of Haynes.